Learn something new every day

 More Info... by email

 Brainstem encephalitis is a medical condition that causes swelling and inflammation of the brainstem, the area of the brain that connects to the spinal column.
 The most common cause of this condition is the presence of cancerous tumors in the brain, although cancer in other parts of the body may cause this inflammation as well.
-Some of the most frequently reported symptoms of brainstem encephalitis include visual disturbances, vertigo, and an overall lack of coordination.
+Some of the most frequently reported symptoms include visual disturbances, vertigo, and an overall lack of coordination.
 Treatment normally consists of the use of intravenous medications, although surgical intervention may sometimes become necessary.
 Any questions or concerns about brainstem encephalitis or the most appropriate treatment methods for an individual situation should be discussed with a doctor or other medical professional.

-Ataxia and vertigo are often the first noticeable symptoms of brainstem encephalitis.
+Ataxia and vertigo are often the first noticeable symptoms.
 Vertigo is a type of dizziness that causes a person to feel a spinning sensation while completely still.
 Ataxia is a term used to describe a loss of balance or coordination.
 Facial muscles may become weakened, and the patient may begin to have difficulty swallowing.
 Some of these symptoms closely mimic those of a stroke, and diagnostic tests may be performed in order to obtain an accurate diagnosis.
 Respiratory problems may develop and can become so severe that the patient must be connected to a ventilation machine in order to breathe.

 Visual disturbances are common symptoms of brainstem encephalitis.
 Oscillopsia is a term used to describe bouncing vision and may lead to dizziness or vertigo.
 Nystagmus involves fast, uncontrollable eye movements and may affect one or both eyes.
 Diplopia, also referred to as double vision, is another potential visual disturbance caused by brainstem encephalitis.
 Nausea, vomiting, and persistent headaches may occur as a result of the abnormal vision experienced due to this condition.